FAQs

 What can I expect during a ketamine infusion?

-During IV ketamine infusion, in addition to drowsiness it is common to experience a dream-like state of mind, feelings of dissociation (“out of body” experience), and perceptual changes such as seeing colorful shapes or patterns.
+During IV ketamine infusion, it is common to experience drowsiness, a dream-like state of mind, feelings of dissociation (“out of body” experience), and perceptual changes such as seeing colorful shapes or patterns.
 Many patients find these experiences pleasant.

 What are potential side effects of ketamine?